Australian Competition Law: Expert Profiles

 Competition Law projects and consultancies

-- Member, International Advisory Board of the Loyola Chicago Consumer Antitrust Institute
+- Member of International Advisory Board, Loyola Chicago Consumer Antitrust Institute

-- Member, Trade Practices Committee, Business Law Section of the Law Council of Australia
+- Member, Law Council of Australia Competition and Consumer Committee

 - Member, American Bar Association's Sections of Antitrust Law and International Law

-- Inaugural Member, Academic Board of the Asian Competition Law and Economics Centre in Hong Kong (December 2008)
+- Individual partner, Asian Competition Law and Economics Centre

 Other